High Voltage Maintenance Training Online

 However, crews at Point Lepreau struggled to deconstruct the old reactor, finally finishing that stage in late July, almost eight months behind schedule.

-NB Power has acknowledged delays at Point Lepreau will cost $20 million a month.
+NB Power has acknowledged that delays will cost millions at Point Lepreau, amounting to $20 million a month.

 The delays have come despite several NB Power officials, including David Hay, the utility's president and chief executive officer, confidently pledging just last year to keep the refurbishment "on time and on budget".